Ministers won't be sacked for minor rule breaking, under new guidelines

 Labour has accused Boris Johnson of "watering down" standards in public life.

-The changes follow a review of the Ministerial Code by the Committee on Standards in Public Life, which made a series of recommendations for reforms in a report.
+The changes follow a review of the Ministerial Code by advisory body the Committee on Standards in Public Life, which made a series of recommendations for reforms in a report.

-The contentious reforms come as Prime Minister Boris Johnson faces an inquiry by another committee into whether he misled MPs about lockdown-busting parties in Downing Street.
+The contentious reforms come as Prime Minister Boris Johnson faces an inquiry by a committee of MPs into whether he misled Parliament about lockdown-busting parties in Downing Street.

-Ministers who knowingly mislead Parliament will still be expected to resign, with the code saying: "It is of paramount importance that Ministers give accurate and truthful information to Parliament."
+Ministers who knowingly mislead Parliament will still be expected to resign, with the code saying: "It is of paramount importance that ministers give accurate and truthful information to Parliament."

 But for the first time, the code has introduced the idea of a "minor" breach and sanctions "which the prime minister may decide to issue in a given case".